The Positive Impact of Silicon Valley’s Corporate Shuttles

 On top of alleviating everyday traffic woes, shuttles may also serve another purpose: to reduce the pressure on public transportation systems.
 Even though the “first mile/last mile” problem causes more people to take their cars, public transportation systems remain overwhelmed by those who rely on buses to complete their journeys.
 Jim Wunderman, president and CEO of the Bay Area Council, also told Mercury: “We learned firsthand how valuable shuttles are in getting cars off our congested roads and highways, taking pressure off overwhelmed public transit systems.”

 Private shuttle systems have not always been looked upon favorably by locals, however.
 Just a few years ago, many residents expressed their objection to shuttles that pay only $1 to use a public transit stop while residents were charged a minimum of $2 to board a public bus.
 Citizens were angry that these corporate shuttles were paying a mere $1 to the city for each stop per day while the companies employing them were most likely making enough to give back a little more.

 Some residents even saw the shuttles as a symbol of the growing divide between the upper and lower classes.
-Shuttle routes sometimes ventured into lower-income areas, where the residents aren’t fond of what they perceive as big tech companies “flaunting” their wealth in front of their faces.
+Shuttle routes sometimes ventured into lower-income areas, where the residents aren’t fond of big tech companies “flaunting” their wealth in front of their faces.

 A few Google employees have responded, saying that Google employs plenty of working-class citizens, as well as those who earn six figures a year in higher-ranking positions.
 Crystal Sholts, a Project Manager at Google and a regular shuttle passenger, told The Verge in 2014: “I just wanted to say that not everyone at Google is a billionaire.
 Like many people 10 years after the fact, I’m still paying off my student loans.”